uteyechea/Chicago-Police-Department-LSTM-for-Crime-Forecast/README.md

-# crime-prediction-using-artificial-intelligence
+Crime time series prediction using a Recurrent Neural Network(LSTM) for the city of Chicago.

-Crime time series prediction using a Recurrent Neural Network for the city of Chicago.
+The Global Peace Index ranks Mexico 16th in terms of insecurity.
+Annual losses due to crime are approximately 10% of Mexico GDP.
+Recently, insecurity in Mexico has decreased, mainly due to prevention policies for COVID-19; unfortunately, this is a transitory effect.
+On the other hand, technological modernization in police departments has generated large data sets, which can be used in the prediction of crimes, with the aim of reducing them.
+This article describes a proposal to identify the pattern in the spatio-temporal distribution of the amount of crimes per unit of time.
+The proposed model, a stacked LSTM recurrent neural network, predicts the occurrence of a crime with an average positive correlation of 0.599, for a future time window of nine days, starting from the last date that a crime was recorded.